Cathy Miller v. Civil Rights Department

 Cathy’s livelihood targeted by California

 In 2017, a same-sex couple commissioned Cathy to design and create a cake to celebrate their wedding.
 When Cathy met the couple at their design meeting, Cathy realized that she was being asked to design a custom wedding cake for a same-sex wedding, which she could not do.
-After a moment of prayer and reflection, she kindly told the couple that she could not design their cake but would be happy to refer them to a nearby bakery.
-In the days and weeks that followed, Tastries was flooded with angry social media posts and harassing emails and phone calls.
-The California Department of Civil Rights soon filed a lawsuit in state court to punish Cathy for upholding her religious beliefs.
+After a moment of prayer and reflection, she told the couple that she could not design their cake but would be happy to refer them to a nearby baker who could help them.
+In the backlash that followed, Tastries was flooded with angry social media posts, harassing emails and phone calls, and a civil rights investigation.

 Cathy seeks to serve her community in accordance with her beliefs